-- vii.
-FAR and mix of uses will be separately calculated for each constituent plot in a TOD Scheme.
+- 20.4.7 Any plot falling under notified mixed use/ commercial streets that are part of TOD Scheme shall be developed as per norms specified for 'Residential' in Table 20.1. - 20.4.8 FAR and mix of uses will be separately calculated for each constituent plot in a TOD Scheme.
 The overall mix of uses for a TOD Scheme shall be a sum total of the mix computed for each constituent plot.
-The DE shall have the flexibility to utilise such mix on the entire reconstituted scheme area as per design considerations, provided that the overall mix is maintained.
+The DE shall have the flexibility to utilise such overall mix on the entire reconstituted scheme area as per design considerations.
 The prescribed mix can also be achieved through vertical mixing of uses within buildings, provided that: - a.
 Only non-manufacturing industries (service industry like IT/ITES, BPO/KPO, etc.) and non-polluting MSME units are combined with other uses like residential, commercial and institutional, - b.
-Educational institutions, anganwadis, crèches, old age homes, etc., are not combined with health facilities, penal institutions such as correction facilities, jails, etc. or manufacturing and/or warehousing facilities, - c.
-Educational and health facilities as mentioned above shall mandatorily be developed on the lower floors, preferably with access to open spaces being planned as part of the TOD Scheme,
+Educational institutions, anganwadis, creches, old age homes, etc., are not combined with health facilities, penal institutions such as correction facilities, jails, etc. or manufacturing and/or warehousing facilities, - c.
+Facilities as mentioned above shall mandatorily be developed on the lower floors, preferably with access to open spaces of the TOD Scheme, - d.
+Separate entry/exits and service cores will have to be provided as required in buildings with vertical mix of uses, complying with statutory requirements of prevalent UBBL. - 20.4.9 For plots falling under transportation land use as a part of TOD Scheme, following areas shall be included for calculation of FAR, ground coverage, minimum scheme area and mix of uses: - a.
+Area of the platforms of transit stations including land under tracks for the length of the platform. - b.
+Operational areas such as depots including land under tracks within such plots.